SMEs & Big Data: Big Impact for Small Companies

 5. No Fear of Customer Reactions

 SMEs are often reluctant to use data flows for their governance and optimizing customer relationship management.
-Negative customer reactions are a cause of concern, but: “Customers do not per se have a problem with companies using their data; they worry about the abuse of sensitive data,” Axel Polleres clarifies.
+Negative customer reactions are a cause of concern, but: “Customers do not per se have a problem with companies using their data; they worry about the abuse of sensitive data,” Verena Dorner clarifies.
 This is why it is crucial to stay abreast of the legal conditions, the type of data collection, and the purpose of their use, and “be able to inform the customers how their data is used at any given time.
 If you make use of AI, you need to be able to explain what for.”

 For more information about the short program Data Science, please click here.